abcdesktopio/docs/opsdocs/docs/index.md

 keywords: graphical application container desktopless kubernetes secure desktop container cloud native telecommuting remove virtual on demand vdi vnc digital workspace reduce attack surface byod bring your own device reduce attack surface novnc rdp citrix
 ---

-# abcdesktop.io is a graphical application container solution for kubernetes
+# abcdesktop.io is a cloud native desktop service built on and for Kubernetes.

-abcdesktop.io is a cloud native desktopless system and a complete work environment accessible from a simple HTML 5 web browser, without any installation.
+abcdesktop.io is a cloud native desktop service built on and for Kubernetes. abcdesktop.io is also a complete work environment accessible from a simple HTML 5 web browser, without any installation.
 Like serverless does, desktopless computing allocates desktop resources on demand.  **Each user’s application runs as a container** to reduce attack surface.

 ![thisisabcdesktop](img/thisisabcdesktop.png)